 Despite these numerous similarities, key differences exist.
 Legally binding Agreements, whether established under Article IV(3) or IV(4), take longer to enter into force because of the need to engage a State's domestic legal processes for ratification or accession.
-ACAP took more than 2.5 years to enter into force,142 the African-Eurasian Migratory Waterbird Agreement (AEWA) more than three years,143 and the Agreement on the Conservation of Cetaceans of the Black Sea, Mediterranean Sea and Contiguous Atlantic Area (ACCOBAMS) roughly 4.5 years.144
+ACAP took more than 2.5 years to enter into force,164 the African-Eurasian Migratory Waterbird Agreement (AEWA) more than three years,165 and the Agreement on the Conservation of Cetaceans of the Black Sea, Mediterranean Sea and Contiguous Atlantic Area (ACCOBAMS) roughly 4.5 years.166

 In contrast, MOUs typically commence more quickly.
 Even geographically large, marine MOUs commenced on the day that they opened for signature.
-The Memorandum of Understanding on the Conservation of Migratory Sharks (Sharks MOU), for example, obtained the 10 signatories needed to operationalize the MOU on the same day the MOU opened for signature.145 The Memorandum of Understanding for the Conservation of Cetaceans and their Habitats in the Pacific Island Region (Pacific Cetaceans MOU) also commenced on the same day it was opened for signature.146
+The Memorandum of Understanding on the Conservation of Migratory Sharks (Sharks MOU), for example, obtained the 10 signatories needed to operationalize the MOU on the same day the MOU opened for signature,167 as did the Memorandum of Understanding for the Conservation of Cetaceans and their Habitats in the Pacific Island Region (Pacific Cetaceans MOU).168

 The legally binding Agreements also tend to have their own Secretariats, although this is not universal.
-ACCOBAMS, Wadden Sea Seals, and ACAP each have a fully independent Secretariat with offices separate from the CMS Secretariat in Bonn.147 AEWA and the Agreement on the Conservation of Populations of European Bats (EUROBATS) have largely independent Secretariats, but they are housed with the CMS Secretariat and share some administrative and other tasks.
-The Secretariat of the Agreement on the Conservation of Small Cetaceans of the Baltic, North East Atlantic, Irish and North Seas (ASCOBANS) has been subsumed within the CMS Secretariat, and the CMS Secretariat is also the Secretariat for the Agreement on the Conservation of Gorillas and Their Habitats (Gorilla Agreement).148 AEWA, ASCOBANS, EUROBATS, and the Gorilla Agreement are integrated within United Nations Environment (formerly known as the United Nations Environment Programme).149
+ACCOBAMS, Wadden Sea Seals, and ACAP each have a fully independent Secretariat with offices separate from the CMS Secretariat in Bonn.169 AEWA and the Agreement on the Conservation of Populations of European Bats (EUROBATS) have largely independent Secretariats, but they are housed with the CMS Secretariat and share some administrative and other tasks.
+The Secretariat of the Agreement on the Conservation of Small Cetaceans of the Baltic, North East Atlantic, Irish and North Seas (ASCOBANS) has been subsumed within the CMS Secretariat, and the CMS Secretariat for the Agreement on the Conservation

-Technical Committee); ACAP, supra note 118, at art.
-IX; ASCOBANS, supra note 118, at ¶ 6.
+163 See, e.g., ACCOBAMS, supra note 140, at art.
+VIII (establishing a Scientific Committee); AEWA supra note 140, at art.
+VII (establishing a Technical Committee); Gorilla Agreement, supra note 140, at art.
+VI (establishing a Technical Committee); ACAP, supra note 140, at art.
+IX; ASCOBANS, supra note 140, at ¶ 6.
 However, some MOUs, particularly the earlier ones, receive scientific advice from the CMS Scientific Council.
 Memorandum of Understanding concerning Conservation Measures for the Eastern Atlantic Populations of the Mediterranean Monk Seal (Monachus monachus), Oct.
 18, 2007, ¶ 4 (nominating the Atlantic Seal Working Group) (entered into force Oct.
 18, 2007) [hereinafter Mediterranean Monk Seal MOU]; Memorandum of Understanding concerning Conservation, Nov.
 22, 2005, ¶ 4 (nominating the IUCN African Elephant Specialist Group) (entered into force Nov.
 22, 2005) [hereinafter West African Elephants MOU].